open-telemetry/opentelemetry-cpp/docs/stdout-exporter-design.md

 In this project, we will follow the TDD rules, and write enough functional unit tests before implementing production code.
 We will design exhaustive test cases for normal and abnormal inputs, and tests for edge cases.

-In terms of test framework, as is described in the [Metrics API/SDK design document](https://quip-amazon.com/UBXyAuqRzkIj/Metrics-APISDK-C-Design-Document-External), the StdoutExporter will use [Googletest](https://github.com/google/googletest) framework because it provides test coverage reports, and it also integrate code coverage tools such as [codecov.io](http://codecov.io/) in the project.
+In terms of test framework, as is described in the [Metrics API/SDK design document](https://quip-amazon.com/UBXyAuqRzkIj/Metrics-APISDK-C-Design-Document-External), the StreamExporter will use [Googletest](https://github.com/google/googletest) framework because it provides test coverage reports, and it also integrate code coverage tools such as [codecov.io](http://codecov.io/) in the project.
 There are already many reference tests such as MockExporter tests written in GoogleTest, making it a clear choice to stick with it as the testing framework.
 A required coverage target of 90% will help to ensure that our code is fully tested.

 ## Future Features

-* Ability to switch between Stdout / Stderr
 * Serialize data to another format (json)
-* Make timeout configurable